This is a dream trip for walkers and sailors alike, with fabulous swims and stunning archaeology thrown in for good measure.

 Day 1: Our gulet is about 30 minutes from Dalaman airport at Göcek, a pretty harbour beneath mountains at the head of the Bay of Fethiye, on Turkey’s Mediterranean coast.
 Welcome dinner aboard.

 Day 3: We drive inland to the impressive ancient ruins of Sidyma, a 2,500 year old Lycian city that surrounds a modern farming village.
-We walk down from the ancient site, enjoy a delicious picnic, then back to our gulet for a swim.
+We hike down from the ancient site, enjoy a delicious picnic, then back to our gulet for a swim.

-Day 4: We cruise by Kekova Island, then stroll through the pretty village of Üçağız and its ancient Lycian burial grounds to the Ottoman castle at Kale.
+Day 4: We cruise by Kekova Island, then walk through the pretty village of Üçağız and its ancient Lycian burial grounds to the Ottoman castle at Kale.
 One of the most romantic stops of the holiday.

 Day 6: A glorious trek from Ovacık across the shoulder of Babadaĝ (Father Mountain) to Faralya.
 Breath-taking vistas all day long culminating with a view from on high down into Butterfly Valley.

 Day 7: West to explore the ghost town of Levissi/Kaya, abandoned by its Greek inhabitants in 1923.
-Walk back to the gulet near Gemiler Island, an area perfect for swimming, before cruising to the harbour of Fethiye.
+Hike back to the gulet near Gemiler Island, an area perfect for swimming, before cruising to the harbour of Fethiye.

 Day 8: Transfer from our gulet to Dalaman airport, about 60 minutes away